Resilient-Labs/wu-tang-generator-bootcamp/README.md

 **Tech used:** HTML5, CSS3 (Tailwind), JavaScript ES6

+I learned how to create a wu-tang name generator with different results depending on the answers the users provide.
+The answers all have values which are added up and go through more computation to display the random name.

+## Optimizations

+I have code with Math.random() but it is still showing the same answer each time I click the button.
+I believe this is perhaps because I am dividing the sum by 3, which negates the expression.

 # Lessons Learned

-* Using label, select and option elements to create a form
+* Using the label, select and option HTML elements to create a form
 * Figuring out how to compute results based on what the user selected
 * Did styling, then learned TailwindCSS to redo the styling